READING TIME: 3 MINUTES

 1. Workplaces will increasingly start to mirror streets.
 The way a street serves a myriad of different purposes so similarly, workspaces must cater to a growing diverse workforce.
 For example, designing spaces that consider the requirements of female, disabled* and older workers.
 It is all about creating that emotive response when designing workspaces that make employees feel like the company they work for value their presence.

 2. Technology is quickly disrupting the corporate workplace model.
-The needs of the modern workforce are evolving at the same pace as technological change and so, they expect instant access to information.
+The needs of the modern workforce are evolving at the same pace as technological change and so they expect instant access to information.
 Therefore, transparency is key in the workplace.
 Ethical motivations for feeling valued at work is paramount, which can be at odds with the corporate notion of being traditionally ‘inaccessible’.
 Businesses need to respond to this shift in worker behaviour or risk losing a skilled workforce.

 3. It’s okay to nap at work in Shenzhen.
 Some companies operating in Shenzhen, China allow employees to nap during work times which can, apparently, boost productivity.
-I have practised Yoga Nidra during my lunch break before but to adopt a radical routine, such as napping altogether, would be a major behavioural change that may take some time to get used to to those working in the UK.
+I have practised Yoga Nidra during my lunch break before but to adopt a radical routine, such as napping altogether, would be a major behavioural change that may take some time to get used to for those working in the UK.

 4. Let the community into your building.
 Employees are increasingly becoming aware of the wider community where they work and care about mingling within spaces that allow public interaction.
 Businesses are, therefore, seeking office developments that allow the community into the building with some 4-5 developments becoming entirely of public use.